 Place your 1 1/2-2 pound skirt steak into the hot skillet and let it sear for about 6-8 minutes on one side without moving it around too much.
 Flip it over and let it cook for another 5-6 minutes until rare or continue cooking for an additional few minutes if you prefer medium-rare or well-done meat.
 Remember to adjust cooking times based on how thick your cut of meat is!

 As you cook the carne asada in a 12-inch cast-iron skillet, make sure to keep an eye on it.
 After cooking for about 2-3 minutes on one side, flip it over and let it cook for another 4-7 minutes on the other side.
 This will ensure that both sides of the meat are evenly cooked.

-If you want to add some extra flavor to your carne asada, consider using excess marinade during the cooking process.
+If you want to add extra flavor to your carne asada, consider using excess marinade during cooking.
 Pouring some of the marinade into the skillet while cooking can help with flavor penetration and create a delicious flavor bomb.
-However, be careful not to use too much or else your meat may become soggy.
+However, be careful not to use too much, or else your meat may become soggy.

 When dealing with tough meat like fajita meat recipe or raw meat in general, indirect heat is key.
 By placing your dry skillet over medium-high heat instead of directly onto a flame or burner, you can prevent burning and ensure moist meat after searing for about 7-8 minutes per side.
 Remember to remove any excess marinade before cooking so that your pan doesn’t end up steaming rather than searing!

 To slice carne asada against the grain, you need to understand what it means.
 The grain refers to the direction of muscle fibers in the meat.
 Slicing against the grain means cutting perpendicular to these fibers, which results in shorter strands that are easier to chew.
 To achieve this, place your cooked beef on a cutting board and look for the lines running through it.
 Then cut across those lines with a sharp knife.